0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ## Song V: snowing in las vegas

-Unlike the rest of the songs that were described up to this point, *snowing in las vegas* has a more slow and somber tone throughout the
+Unlike the rest of the songs that were described up to this point, *snowing in las vegas* has a more slow and somber tone throughout the runtime as it slowly deliberates on its themes.
+In partciular, the whole song takes place during a small snowstorm outside.

 ```ad-quote